wsphillips/Conductor.jl/docs/src/core/compartments.md

 # Compartments

-## CompartmentSystem
+## Single Compartments

-A single `CompartmentSystem` is sufficient to model a simple neuron--either as an isopotential sphere- or cylindrical-shaped neuron, or as a "point" neuron with no morphological geometry.
+A `CompartmentSystem` is sufficient to model a simple neuron--either as an isopotential spherical neuron, or as a "point" neuron with no morphological geometry.
 At minimum, a `CompartmentSystem` will contain information about its instrinsic membrane currents and ionic gradients (i.e. equilbrium potentials).
 We define these by directly providing vectors of `ConductanceSystem` and `EquilibriumPotential` to the `CompartmentSystem`:

 ```@example compartment_example
 using Conductor, Unitful, ModelingToolkit, IfElse